What Is a Crypto Wallet? How Crypto Wallets Work (Beginner Guide)

 What Is a Crypto Wallet?
 (Simple Explanation)

-A crypto wallet is a digital tool that allows you to store, send, and receive cryptocurrencies like Bitcoin and Ethereum.
+A crypto wallet is a digital tool that allows you to store, send, and receive cryptocurrencies like Bitcoin and Ethereum on blockchain networks.

 But here’s something important: